FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 All critical systems in a datacenter (power, cooling, fire suppression systems) are usually built in a redundant fashion because the loss of either of those systems will potentially mean a complete shutdown for the datacenter.
 Datacenter operators usually have further contingency plans in place too, such as a UPS (battery) system, disel generator, fuel truck on standby, hotline to the fire department, etc. to make sure the datacenter can keep its required uptime.

+On the networking side of things matters get slightly more complicated.
+Some datacenter providers also offer you the ability to use their network uplink (also redundant), but larger customers will prefer to host their own networking equipment and negotiate their own internet uplink contracts.
+Since there is no generic rule for how datacenters handle this we will dispense with a description.

+It is also worth noting that larger customers (banks, cloud providers, etc) usually prefer to have their own racks in a separated gated are called a &ldquo;cage&rdquo; to which they control access.

+## The Anatomy of the Internet